arribass/Salesforce-Notes/AI/Associate/AIAssociate.md

 - Einstein Discovery needs at least 400 rows with outcome values to build a model, more than one driving variables, and the more relevant historical data, the better.

 ## AI Fundamentals

+There is different kind of intelligences.
+Some AIs are good for one task but they are inept for others.

+**Numeric Predictions**
+- Is the customer likely to renew their subscription?
+- Are you at risk for a medical condition?
+- Will there be high demand on the power grid this evening?

+**Classification**
+First step in taking action to derive value generally.
+- Is this plant edible or poisonous?
+- Is this email phishing or legitimate?

+**Robotic Navigation**
+Navigate a changing environment.

+**Supply Chain Optimization**
+Optimize a supply chain.

+**Language Processing**
+Natural Language Processing (NLP) converts words into structured information.

+**Terms**

+- **Machine Learning**: Computers learn through data patterns, not explicitly defined algorithms.

+- **Data**:
+  - Structured Data (e.g., Spreadsheets) vs Unstructured (Text, Audio, Images).

+- **Learning**:
+  - Supervised vs Unsupervised Learning.

+- **Neural Networks**: Systems mimicking human brain structures.

+- **Natural Language Understanding and Processing (NLU, NLP, NLG)**:
+  - NLP vs NLU: NLP processes language, while NLU focuses on understanding context.
+  - **BONUS**: NLU enhances human-machine interaction.

+- **Named Entity Recognition (NER)**: Identifies specific entities within text.

+- **Deep Learning**: Large neural networks for complex pattern recognition.

+**Common Concerns on Generative AI**
+- Hallucinations
+- Data Security
+- Plagiarism
+- User Spoofing
+- Sustainability

 ## Data for AI
 BIAS
 ## Ethical Considerations of AI